leopoldubzq/FlashCards/README.md

 ## Model, View and ViewController

-I used MVC design pattern to seperate view and model from ViewController.
+I used MVC design pattern to seperate view and model from ViewController but some files have MVVM architecture.

 ## Form validation
 The application uses form validation to not let user possibillity to create empty flashcards or groups.
 The form validation is created with RxSwift and RxCocoa framework.